jpetitcolas/jpetitcolas.github.com/_posts/2014-03-16-creating-morse-encoder-with-arduino.md

 * Resistor: A3 + Ground,
 * Wire between Arduino pin 13 and E2

-As a LED is a polarized component: you should plug it in the right position.
+As a LED is a polarized component: you should plug it in the right direction.
 At these voltage, it should not break anything.
 Yet, if you plug it wrongly, it would simply works as an opened switch.

 Once our circuit built, let's try it with this really simple program: